clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Advanced Port Scans.md

 Nmap done: 1 IP address (1 host up) scanned in 14.84 seconds
 ```
 ### Custom Scan
-* If you want to experiment with a new TCP flag combination beyond the built-in TCP scan types, you can do so using --scanflags.
+* Use `--scanflags` to experiment with a new TCP flag combination.
-* For instance, if you want to set SYN, RST, and FIN simultaneously, you can do so using --scanflags RSTSYNFIN.
+  * Set SYN, RST, and FIN simultaneously using `--scanflags RSTSYNFIN`.
-* As shown in the figure below, if you develop your custom scan, you need to know how the different ports will behave to interpret the results in different scenarios correctly.
+* Need to know how the different ports will behave to interpret the results in different scenarios correctly.
-* Finally, it is essential to note that the ACK scan and the window scan were very efficient at helping us map out the firewall rules.
-* However, it is vital to remember that just because a firewall is not blocking a specific port, it does not necessarily mean that a service is listening on that port.
+* Just because a firewall is not blocking a specific port it does not mean that a service is listening on that port.
-* For example, there is a possibility that the firewall rules need to be updated to reflect recent service changes.
-* Hence, ACK and window scans are exposing the firewall rules, not the services.
+  * ACK and window scans expose the firewall rules not the services.

 ### Spoofing and Decoys
 * In some network setups, you will be able to scan a target system using a spoofed IP address and even a spoofed MAC address.